-Academic Systems delivers and supports the Learn@UW enterprise suite of tools providing teaching and learning technology for the entire University of Wisconsin System.
-Our experts are available for consulting on projects, pilots or requests for information and proposal processes for enterprise-class application support, planning, hosting, and analysis.
-We facilitate seamless integration of course rosters, grades, student information systems and resources with learning technologies.
-We also serve as part of the Library Shared Development Group to create, integrate and support campus-wide Library applications and their infrastructure.
+Academic Systems delivers and supports the Learn@UW enterprise suite of tools and provides teaching and learning technology for the University of Wisconsin System.
+In partnership with the Library Technology Group we create, integrate, and support campus-wide library applications and infrastructure.
 Examples include UW Digital Collections Center, Forward resource discovery service, and Voyager integrated library system.
+We are experts in consultation for enterprise-class application support, planning, hosting and analysis in support of teaching, learning and library systems.
+We facilitate integration of learning and library technologies with campus systems for identity and access management, student information systems and analytics.

-Learning Solutions helps faculty and staff design, program, and implement instructional technology applications.
-From Web-based solutions to streaming media to classroom presentation enhancements, we have the expertise, equipment, and support resources to move technology concepts to reality.
-We can help with developing online courses, custom academic applications, moving content online, and delivering streaming media.
-In addition to our work with faculty and staff, we also partner with the Library Shared Development group to develop custom academic applications for research, the My UW-Madison portal, and the major library systems including the MINDS@UW institutional repository.
+Learning Solutions assists faculty and staff to design, program, and implement instructional technology applications.
+From Web-based solutions to streaming media to classroom presentation enhancements, we have proven expertise, equipment, and support resources to move technology needs from concept to reality.
+Learning Solutions staff can help develop online courses and custom academic applications, move content online, and deliver streaming media.
+We partner with the Library Shared Development Group to develop major library systems, including custom academic applications for research, My UW-Madison portal, and MINDS@UW institutional repository.

 Learning Technology and Distance Education provides consultation, workshops, and online resources to promote effective technology use for teaching and learning.
-We also administer the Engage program that funds and partners with the campus community to adapt, create, integrate and disseminate new and emerging information technologies in support of sound pedagogical approaches.
+We also administer the Engage program that funds and partners with the campus community to adapt, create, integrate, and disseminate new and emerging information technologies in support of sound pedagogical approaches.